2005 FIFA World Player of the Year

 The 2005 FIFA World Player of the Year prize was awarded to the Brazilian Ronaldinho for the second year in succession, also claiming the highest point total ever, surpassing Rivaldo.
 He finished ahead of Chelsea midfielder Frank Lampard and his Barcelona teammate Samuel Eto'o in the final round of voting.
+It was the award's 15th edition.
+The award ceremony took place on the evening of December 19, 2005, and was held at the Zurich Opera House in Zurich, Switzerland.
+There were 156 coaches and 145 captains selected for the voting process, totaling 301 votes.